Libya: Coalition air strike 'killed seven civilians'

 Libyan government spokesman Moussa Ibrahim dismissed the offer by its former justice minister, telling reporters: "The rebels never offered peace.
 They don't offer peace.
 They are making impossible demands."

 "We will not leave our cities.
-We are the government, not them."'No anger'
+We are the government, not them."

 Dr Refardi told the BBC that the Libyan government convoy had included tanks, artillery and trucks carrying ammunition.